 Eligibility rules and probationary periods may apply

 A natural group exists for a legitimate reason other than obtaining insurance, such as employment or professional affiliation.
-These groups qualify for group coverage.
-A fictitious group is formed solely to buy insurance and is not eligible for group insurance plans.
+These groups can qualify for group coverage.

-To join a group health plan, a person must be a valid member of the group—typically a full-time employee.
+To join a group health plan, a person must be a valid member of the group - typically a full-time employee.
 Employers often impose a probationary period before coverage begins.
 Some plans also require the employee to be actively at work on the effective date.

 Eligible group sponsors include: